Sarangi (Nepali): Construction

 The Nepali Sarangi consists of four strings.
 The original strings were made up of sheep intestine, similar to the use of catgut (made from the intestines of cattle) in many musical traditions around the world.
 The Gandharba received intestines of sheep sacrificed during major festivals like Dashain, which they left in a pot for some days.
 Once the entrails was fully rotten, it was pulled out, leaving behind the fine nerves of the intestine in the pot.
 These were then woven to make strings.
 However these days, badminton strings, nylon and steel strings have generally replaced gut strings.
 The bow was traditionally strung with horse tail-hair, but, in the modern days, nylon bowstrings are common.

 Tuning of the instrument

-The range of the sarangi covers almost two octaves, and it is tuned in fifths.
-From right to left, the four strings of the sarangi are tuned to the lower fifth, root, root, and fifth notes of a particular key.
-For example, if the middle two strings were tuned to G, the first and fourth strings would be tuned to the D notes below and above the G respectively.
+The range of the sarangi covers almost two octaves, and it is tuned low Sa Pa Pa high Sa.
+From right to left, the four strings of the sarangi are tuned to the lower fifth, root, root, and octave notes of a particular key.
+For example, if the middle two strings were tuned to G, the first and fourth strings would be tuned to the C notes below and above the G respectively.
 The middle two strings are used as drone.
+Alternatively the string can be tuned low Pa Sa Sa high Pa; if the middle strings were tuned to G, the low string would be a D below the middle string and the high string the D above.

 At the performer’s discretion, the instrument is tuned either by ear to an arbitrary key, or when performing in a recording studio or with musical instruments of other cultures, tuned to a specific Western key.